How Much Does Water Damage Cost Homeowners and Property Managers?

 • Reliable 24/7 monitoring

-Because aquaHALT requires no complicated wiring or professional installation, property managers can deploy leak protection efficiently across multiple units.
+Because aquaHALT does not require complicated wiring or smart-home integration, property managers can efficiently deploy protection across multiple units.

-Its compact design and automatic response make it an effective solution for both residential and commercial properties.
+Its compact design and automatic response make it a practical solution for modern apartment buildings.

 • Overnight